IT Committee must consist of a minimum of two members in good standing.

 Members of the IT Committee may be recalled by a majority vote of the GMB.

-Only members in good standing shall be eligible for access to communications platforms (with exceptions for Riot as laid out in the Riot section)
+Only members in good standing shall be eligible for access to communications platforms (with exceptions for Discord as laid out in the Discord section)

 Member access shall be deactivated when they fall into bad standing (includes the 2-month grace period as per our bylaws) or when they violate the policies laid out here.